rudejedi/docs-web/docs/my-website/create-build-deploy.md

 npm run start
 ```

-Secondly, I created a repo named `git-repo` on Github.
-Then I used the following commands to upload to Github.
+Secondly, I created a repo named `git-repo` on GitHub.
+Then I used the following commands to upload to GitHub.

 ```bash
 cd git-repo/